sarah-cic-uk/Code-the-Future/session-1/Meet_the_tutors.md

 ### Jacob

-I joined IBM CIC as a Java Developer in September 2021, bust quickly tranisitnoed into FrontendDevleopement and Javascript.
-Before IBM I worked as an IT Consulant where I was also contract out to IBM as a Java Deleoper for 2 years, but made myself known and was hired by IBM CIC after my contract ended.
-I graduated from University studying Computer Science for Games, where i learnt a lot more about the gameing industry, but turned more to software as to not sour the tasteing of gaming.
+I joined IBM CIC as a Java Developer in September 2021, bust quickly transitioned into Front-end development and Javascript.
+Before IBM I worked as an IT Consultant where I was also contract out to IBM as a Java developer for 2 years, but made myself known and was hired by IBM CIC after my contract ended.
+I graduated from University studying Computer Science for Games, where i learnt a lot more about the gaming industry, but turned more to software as to not sour the tasting of gaming.
 I'm fairly new to tutoring so will have to help me learn as well but always enjoyed helping an teaching others.

 ### Jacqueline

-After leaving school/college I spent a long time in the hairdressing industry, one day I began learning code in my own spare time, very much like this which kickstarted me onto a new career path.
+After leaving school/college I spent a long time in the hairdressing industry, one day I began learning code in my own spare time, very much like this which kick-started me onto a new career path.
 I had already had over 10 years experience in UX/UI design and development before I was approached by someone from the CIC who saw my online portfolio and suggested that I attend a CIC assessment centre, that was over 5 and a half years ago now.
 Since, I have been with the CIC I've pushed myself out of my comfort zone learning new tech, languages and methodologies however being surrounded by such a high calibre of talented peers and the support of the CIC meant those achievements were within reach.

 ### Cameron